fbpx

 Frequently Asked Questions (FAQs)

-Q. What is RPA and DPA?
+Q. What is the meaning of RPA and DPA?

 RPA stands for Robotic Process Automation.
 It involves the use of software robots or “bots” to automate repetitive and rule-based tasks, mimicking human actions.
 DPA stands for Digital Process Automation, a broader approach that focuses on automating end-to-end processes using digital tools and technologies, including human- and system-centric tasks.